How you can get informal childcare for anyone under 14 from friends and family you do not live with.

 How childcare bubbles relate to support bubbles

 A childcare bubble is different from a support bubble.
-A support bubble allows you to have close contact with another household, including for socialising.

 There are no other types of bubble.